AlanVK2ZIW/freebeacon/README.md

     sudo make install
     ```
     Note: On my Ubuntu 18 and RPi I had to add an extra search path to the
-    ld.conf.d directory to match the path the codec2 .so was installed
+    ld.conf.d directory to match the path the codec2 .so was installed in.
-    in.
+    sudo echo "/usr/local/lib" > /etc/ld.so.conf.d/local.conf
+    sudo ldconfig

     Check it has found libcodec2.so using:
     ```